nitinbedazzled/aiab_assignment/README.md

 	$ ./airship-in-a-bottle.sh
 	```

-**Challenges faced:** -
+**Challenges faced:**

 1. The packages were not getting installed using the local ubuntu repository since the packages needed authentication.

 **Solution**: - For this, following files were modified to include the flag “--allow-unauthenticated” wherever apt command was invoked for installing the packages.

 	a.	tools/deployment/aiab/common/deploy-airship.sh

 	b.	tools/airship

 The apt-get install command for docker-ce and socat is also invoked from the genesis.sh.
 Was unable to locate the location from where the command was being created and written in genesis.sh, so applied a hack in the “deploy-airship.sh” to sleep for 100 seconds and in the mean time manually added the flag.

-	2. The control landed in a waiting state to get API response with the cluster.
+2. During the execution of the script, the control landed in a waiting state to get API response with the cluster.

 **Solution**: - It was observed that no docker container was deployed and kubelet was also active.
-Also, the static pod manifests were also placed at location /etc/kubernetes/manifests.
+Also, the static pod manifests were present at location /etc/kubernetes/manifests.

-	On further debugging it was observed that /etc/hosts file get updated by promenade, hence the entry for the myregistydomain.com (out local docker registry) was removed.
+On further debugging it was observed that /etc/hosts file get updated by **Promenade**, hence the entry for the myregistydomain.com (our local docker registry) was removed.

-	On adding the entry, it proceeded further with the deployment.
+On adding the entry, it went ahead with the deployment of the kubernetes and UCP pods.

 **Following are some screen shots captured while using the local ubuntu repository and docker registry.**